Furgghorn

-The Furgghorn (German, Italian: Cima del Breuil) is a mountain of the Pennine Alps, located on the boundary between the canton of Valais (Switzerland) and Aosta Valley (northern Italy).
+The Furgghorn (German; French: Tête du Breuil; Italian: Cima del Breuil) is a mountain of the Pennine Alps, located on the boundary between the canton of Valais (Switzerland) and Aosta Valley (northern Italy).
 It lies on the range south-east of the Matterhorn, near the Theodul Pass.
 The closest locality is Breuil-Cervinia on the Italian side.
 The closest locality on the Swiss side is Zermatt.